Effect-TS/schema/README.md

 In the example above, we defined a schema for the `string` type and a schema for the tuple type `[string]`.
 We also defined the functions `decode` and `encode` that convert a `string` into a tuple and a tuple into a `string`, respectively.
 Then, we used the `transform` combinator to convert the string schema into a schema for the tuple type `[string]`.
 The resulting schema can be used to parse values of type `string` into values of type `[string]`.

-The `transformEither` combinator works in a similar way, but allows the transformation function to return a `ParseResult` object, which can either be a success or a failure.
+### transformResult

-Here's an example of the `transformEither` combinator which converts a `string` into a `boolean`:
+The `transformResult` combinator works in a similar way, but allows the transformation function to return a `ParseResult` object, which can either be a success or a failure.

 ```ts
 import * as PR from "@effect/schema/ParseResult";